wp-plugins/woocommerce-predictive-search/readme.txt

 = All Search Results Pages: =
 * To see more results for the search Click through from the Widget drop down footer to the 'All Results Search Page'.
 Design like the facebook search.
+* All Results Search Page is a backbone.js SPA (Single Page Application).
+Click on Filter type Tab and results load without reloading the page.
 * All Results Search Page' shows products thumbnail, Title as a clickable link to the product and product text description.
 * User can configure the All Results Search Page for each result to show
  - Number of Characters of description text to show